The New Jersey Cannabis Regulatory Commission (CRC) held its first virtual hearing on spending future adult-use cannabis tax revenue.

 Learning from California

 “California businesses are honestly dying under taxes.
-It’s really hard for them to be competitive against the underground market,” said Mitchell Colbert.
+It’s really hard for them to be competitive against the underground market,” said Mitchell Colbert at the CRC hearing.
 “It’s a fight between the industry itself … and the community depending on those taxes.”